-11 restaurants in Michelin Guide
+11 Michelin-starred restaurants in San Sebastián

 Another indicator of the city’s fine dining is the fact that it is home to the first faculty of gastronomy in the world, the Basque Culinary Center.